nsrau/azure-docs.it-it/articles/iot-suite/iot-security-best-practices.md

  ms.date="08/02/2016"
  ms.author="yurid"/>

 [AZURE.INCLUDE [iot-security-best-practices](../../includes/iot-security-best-practices.md)]

-## Passaggi successivi
+## <a name="next-steps"></a>Next steps

-Per altre informazioni sulla protezione della soluzione IoT, vedere:
+To learn more about securing your IoT solution, see:

-- [Architettura della sicurezza IoT][lnk-security-architecture]
+- [IoT security architecture][lnk-security-architecture]
-- [Proteggere la distribuzione di IoT][lnk-security-deployment]
+- [Secure your IoT deployment][lnk-security-deployment]

-È anche possibile esplorare alcune altre funzionalità delle soluzioni preconfigurate di IoT Suite:
+You can also explore some of the other features and capabilities of the IoT Suite preconfigured solutions:

-- [Panoramica della soluzione preconfigurata di manutenzione predittiva][lnk-predictive-overview]
+- [Predictive maintenance preconfigured solution overview][lnk-predictive-overview]
-- [Domande frequenti su Azure IoT Suite][lnk-faq]
+- [Frequently asked questions for Azure IoT Suite][lnk-faq]

 [lnk-predictive-overview]: iot-suite-predictive-overview.md
 [lnk-faq]: iot-suite-faq.md